STOM-Group/stom.chkwon.net/resources/latex.md

 {% gist 821ee403b67aa46ee166 %}

 - Dr. Kwon prepared [a more complicated LaTeX template](https://github.com/chkwon/LaTeX-Paper-Template).
 Download the file and learn how to use LaTeX.
-- Dr. Kwon also created presentation slide templates for the [University of South Florida](https://github.com/chkwon/USF_Beamer_Template) and the [University at Buffalo](https://github.com/chkwon/UB_Beamer_Template).
+- Dr. Kwon also created presentation slide templates for the [University of South Florida](https://github.com/chkwon/USF_Beamer_Template).

 ## Sample Tasks to Complete for Beginners
-After reading the [this document](http://www.ctan.org/tex-archive/info/lshort/), you may try to complete the following tasks:
+After reading [this document](http://www.ctan.org/tex-archive/info/lshort/), you may try to complete the following tasks:

 -  Produce a final PDF file.
 -  Include a PDF image file (not JPG, GIF, PNG, EPS, etc) to the document.